yousefelassal/quote-cron/README.md

 > A garden is always a series of losses set against a few triumphs, like life itself.

 > The universe is transformation; our life is what our thoughts make it.

+> To exist is to change, to change is to mature, to mature is to go on creating oneself endlessly.